Pschiee/Perfect-Colour/README.md

 **- Can other types of paints be used?**

-The machine is designed to produce colours with acrylic.
+The machine is designed to produce colours from five colours of acrylic paints.
 The accuracy might vary with the quality and types of paint used.
+However, this can be addressed through calibration.
 Other paints like oil could obtain similar colours, however, due to the design of the machine, the results would not be the same.

 **- Can I choose the exact colour I want?**

 Indeed.
-You can either choose it within a palette or even take a picture and select the exact pixel (colour) you want in it.
+You can either choose it within a palette or even take a picture and select the exact a colour from the desired pixel.

 **- Can any colour be produced?**

 Yes!
-CMYK plus white, when mixed correctly, should be able to produce any colour.
+CMYK plus white, when mixed correctly, can produce any colour.

 ## Further Information